alessandrocarrese/circadian-hacks/papers/01_natural_light_spectral_protection.md

 **Results:** Natural light exhibited an inverse relationship between illuminance and short-wavelength content: S-cone activation declined from 18.0% (dawn, 12 lux) to 8.8% (noon, 95,326 lux), a 56% reduction.
 This temporal decline (slope: -0.82%/hour) parallels published evidence that S-cone contribution to circadian signaling decreases from 51% to 4% over exposure duration.
 Natural light SPR ranged from 1.54 to 10.54 (mean 3.82), with NIR averaging 22.1%.
 Cold LEDs (>5000K) showed inverted SPR (0.53-0.81) with static spectral composition regardless of exposure duration.
 A cold LED maintained from dawn provides 165% excess S-cone stimulation by midday compared to natural temporal decline.

 **Conclusions:** Natural light exhibits both intensity-dependent spectral modulation and temporal dynamics that may serve as circadian time-of-day signals.
-The temporal trajectory of declining S-cone percentage—not just instantaneous composition—may constitute a biologically relevant signal.
+The temporal trajectory of declining S-cone percentage-not just instantaneous composition-may constitute a biologically relevant signal.
 Static artificial lighting cannot replicate these dynamics.
 The SPR metric and temporal trajectory analysis together reveal fundamental departures of LED lighting from natural spectral patterns, with potential implications for circadian and neuroendocrine function.

 **Keywords:** circadian rhythm, spectral power distribution, S-cone, melanopsin, photobiomodulation, near-infrared, LED, natural light, temporal dynamics, HPA axis